- What is a Debt Management Plan?

 Meanwhile, DMPs aren’t legally binding.
 This means that creditors are still able to take action against you if you don’t stick to the agreement of your monthly repayment plan.
 Creditors are free to contact you, but if you’re using an FCA-regulated debt management company such as MoneyPlus Advice, we are here to help if you receive any creditor contact.

 Can you take out credit while on a Debt Management Plan?

 Taking out further credit while on a DMP would impact your monthly expenditure, and could make repayments unaffordable.

 When using our DMP service, our expert Advisors will help you to set up a realistic monthly budget, which will account for all regular, day-to-day costs that are likely to pop up.
 We’ll make sure you are left with enough money to cover all of your daily expenses, reducing the need to borrow money.

 If you do need to take out a new credit agreement, the lender will run a credit check.
 Due to the impact on your credit file of making reduced payments, you may be charged a higher interest rate for the credit you take out, or refused credit altogether.

 Can you get car finance on a Debt Management Plan?

 Whilst there are some car finance companies that accept those on DMPs, you may find that you’re seen as a higher risk by most.

-We try to make your life as easy as possible, so we do as much of the work for you as we can.
-If you qualify here’s what happens when you get in touch:
+At MoneyPlus, we aim to make life as easy as possible.
+That’s why we take care of as much of the work for you as we possibly can.
+If you qualify for our DMP services, here’s what will happen next:

 Find a solution.